rovaughn/platform-docs/platform/manual/project/directory-structure/conf/routes.yaml.rst

              restrictToRoles: ["admin"]
              noSessionRedirectUrl: https://auth.{{ cluster.name }}.hasura-app.io/ui/

-    So if there is no session, the gateway redirects the user to the auth service's ui to login.
+    So if there is no session, the gateway redirects the user to the auth service's UI to login.

     Sometimes, additionally we may want to redirect users which do not have access to this page